lakshya-05/Weather-App/README.md

 # Weather-App
-Simple weather app using api and gui
+Weather app using api and gui

 ### Purpose:
 The application retrieves and displays weather information for a given city.